Nicola Bulley could have gone ‘off-grid’, says missing persons expert

 Criticism of Lancashire Police has been mounting over the handling of the case, after the force revealed on Wednesday that Ms Bulley had "significant" issues with alcohol brought on by her struggles with menopause.

-Missing persons expert Charlie Hedges, who has four decades of experience of searching for missing adults and children, has now said he thinks “we need to keep our minds open to all options” over her disappearance.
+Missing persons expert Charlie Hedges, who has four decades of experience searching for missing adults and children, today said he thinks “we need to keep our minds open to all options” over her disappearance.

 “The river was the most important thing to check out.
 That’s been thoroughly searched with no outcome and no indication that she’s there,” he told GB News on Saturday.